methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-02-01-veeam-backup-and-replication-to-nexenta-nfs.md

 ---
   title: Veeam Backup and Replication to Nexenta NFS
   date: 2013-02-01 13:24:46
-excerpt: "In my testing so far I have decided to throw this together as a valid scenario which could be a good solution, but obviously open to additional..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

-> **Version Notice**: This post references Ubuntu 12.04 which has reached end-of-life.
-Package names and commands may differ on Ubuntu 22.04/24.04 LTS.
-{: .notice--info}

 In my testing so far I have decided to throw this together as a valid scenario which could be a good solution, but obviously open to